anthonychu/mcp-sdk-functions-hosting-node-auth/README.md

 ### Code structure

-The code for the MCP server is in the `src/FunctionsMcpAuthorization` project folder.
-This is an Azure Functions project that uses the MCP Extension for Azure Functions, defining one tool in `HelloTool.cs`.
-The goal of this function is to call the Microsoft Graph and return simple greeting.
+The code for the MCP server is in the `src/mcp-server` project folder.
+This is an Azure Functions project using TypeScript with Node.js that uses the MCP Extension for Azure Functions and a custom handler.
+The MCP handler is defined in `mcp-handler/function.json` and implements one tool in `index.ts`.
+The goal of this function is to call the Microsoft Graph and return a simple greeting.
 When hosted in Azure, it will call the Graph on behalf of the signed-in user for the request.
 When run locally, it will use your developer credentials.

-To meet these requirements, the function class uses dependency injection to obtain a token for the correct user.
-The `Program.cs` file registers a scoped service for this purpose.
-The service is scoped because each request may be for a different user, so we need to create a new instance for each request.
+To meet these requirements, the handler uses the `@azure/identity` package to obtain a token for the correct user.
+The `index.ts` file configures an appropriate `TokenCredential` instance based on the context.

-The Program.cs file also registers a function middleware for MCP triggers.
-This middleware is what identifies the user context and configures the scoped service with the appropriate `Azure.Core.TokenCredential` instance.
 In local contexts, this is a simple `ChainedTokenCredential`.
-However, when hosted in Azure with App Service Authentication and Authorization, the middleware uses the MCP tool trigger's `ToolInvocationContext` to access the headers from the underlying HTTP transport.
-It uses these headers to craft a custom `TokenCredential` implementation.
+However, when hosted in Azure with App Service Authentication and Authorization, the handler uses the MCP tool trigger's `ToolInvocationContext` to access the headers from the underlying HTTP transport.
+It uses these headers to craft a custom token credential implementation.
 This implementation uses the `OnBehalfOfCredential`, authenticating as the app registration using a managed identity as a federated identity credential, which was set up during provisioning.

-The approach of using a scoped service and a function middleware is convenient for configuring per-request dependencies like user context.
-It also keeps the tool implementation simple and focused on its core purpose, without introducing any extra identity code.
-This also allows the same setup to be used across multiple tools if needed.
-The service, middleware, custom credential, and supporting helpers are all found within the `McpOutboundCredential` folder.
+The approach of using a custom handler with the @azure/identity package keeps the tool implementation simple and focused on its core purpose, without introducing unnecessary complexity.
+It also allows the same setup to be used across multiple tools if needed.

-It is worth noting that the local development setup is made simple because the sample application only needs the `User.Read` permission for the Microsoft Graph.
-This is one of the permissions that is requested by default with the Graph.
-If additional, specific permissions were needed, the app would need to obtain a token that includes the correct permission claims.
-The correct way to do this would be to leverage a custom client registration for development time, mirroring the app registration used in the full Azure deployment.
-Accommodating this is outside the scope of this sample, but it is something to consider when building your own applications.

 ### Consent authoring